top of page

 At EF Specialists, we guide middle, high school, and college students in overcoming procrastination, disorganization, and anxiety by teaching time management, prioritization, and communication skills so they feel motivated, prepared, and empowered.

-Using this template, I want you to reach out to those ten people and introduce yourself, your offer, and your value proposition:
+Using this template, email those ten people and introduce yourself, your offer, and your value proposition:

 Hi (prospective partner name),